 Notice and Quorum

 It is important to follow the applicable notice procedures when calling a board meeting, which are generally set forth in the company’s bylaws.
 However, notice is waived by attendance at a meeting (unless a director is attending to object to the calling of the meeting), which companies frequently rely on to hold special meetings at short notice.
 You must also ensure that a quorum is present at a board meeting in order to transact business, which for a Delaware corporation generally means a majority of the total number of directors are present at the meeting (unless the certificate of incorporation or bylaws provide otherwise).
-While most regular board meetings are held in person, directors frequently participate by telephone or web conference and can still be included in the determination of a quorum.
+While regular board meetings are often held in person, directors also frequently participate by telephone or web conference and can still be included in the determination of a quorum.

 There is no required agenda or format for a board meeting.
 However, regular board meetings for venture-backed companies generally cover the following items:

 - corporate “housekeeping,” such as the approval of the minutes of the last board meeting and the grant of stock options;